-No. Just over 80% of Bread Loaf students are teachers, mostly, but not exclusively, secondary-school teachers of English.
+No. Just over 80% of Bread Loaf students are teachers, mostly, but not exclusively, secondary-school teachers of English, language arts, humanities, and history.
 But we have many students who come to Bread Loaf from professions as varied as journalism, publishing, medicine, and the law.
 We also have students who come simply for the love of good literature or a desire to work on their own writing.

 Does everyone have to pay the $65 application fee? (click)

 I've been out of college for 15 years and don't have any of my old papers.
 What can I submit as a writing sample? (click)

 A piece of academic writing, even if it is some years old, is most useful to us.
 You can always rewrite or update old papers.
 But if you don't have a piece of academic writing in hand, you write a brief essay specifically for this application, or submit a piece of creative writing, or a report that you've written for your job, or article in the local newspaper--any piece of writing that demonstrates your ability to write well and/or think critically.

 Does my application HAVE to be complete before I mail it to Bread Loaf, or can I send materials to Bread Loaf as I collect them? (click)

 Although we recommend sending everything together in one packet, we don't require it.
 In some cases, especially if you're trying to meet a certain deadline, it might make more sense to have letters and transcripts sent directly to Bread Loaf in order to save time.